blizzardfinnegan/javaOCR/README.md

 	- [x] modify number of iterations for test suite
 - [ ] JavaFX GUI (see `gui` branch)

+## Known Bugs

+- As of v4.1.0, cropping images is done by a temporary window created by OpenCV.
+This window will crash after being used correctly.
+This can be safely killed when prompted, without affecting the rest of the project.
+Investigation into how to fix this crashing is ongoing, but it has not yet been resolved.

 ## Dependencies

 To install this project, you must have the following: